run-until-caught/Run-Until-Caught-Development/README.md

 - QUESTION: There is no open source license file?
 - ANSWER: That's a statement not a question.
 In any case, it means you can reference it but not copy it and claim it as your own.

+- QUESTION: What is the status of this document?
+- ANSWER: It is still being written and probably has lots of typos.